Mexico to boost measures aimed at curbing migration to US | Law-Order

 Mexico to boost measures aimed at curbing migration to US

 "Above all, the number of Venezuelan migrants," he said, also mentioning Haitians, Cubans and Ecuadorians.
-Lopez Obrador said Mexico would step up containment efforts on its southern border with Guatemala as his government seeks agreements with other countries to manage the northbound migrant flows, making particular mention of Venezuela.
+Lopez Obrador said Mexico would step up containment efforts on its southern border with Guatemala as his government seeks agreements with other countries to manage the northbound migrant flows.

 Mexican President Andres Manuel Lopez Obrador said on Friday his government will reinforce measures to contain migration as he seeks to help the United States cope with record numbers of people trying to reach the U.S. border.